logiqai/docs/infra-and-application-monitoring/windows-redis-monitoring.md

 > Make sure that the script finishes running successfully and the NSSM was able to start the service successfully in the end.
 If not, then please check the indentation in the `prometheus.yml` file.

-After you are done running the script, we have to add a code block in the prometheus.yml file and we have to restart the prometheus service using NSSM.
+After you are done running the script, we have to add a code block in the prometheus.yml file, and we have to restart the prometheus service using NSSM.

 This code block will rename all the outgoing `redis_...` metrics to `cli_redis_...`.